 Mikhail Borisovich Piotrovsky has served as the Director of the State Hermitage Museum since 1992.
 Dr. Piotrovsky graduated with honors from the Oriental Faculty of Leningrad State University, specializing in Arabic Studies in 1967 He also attended Cairo University from 1965 to 1966.
 He worked and did further studies at the Leningrad branch Institute for Oriental Studies from 1967 until 1991 before joining the Hermitage staff.
 In his various capacities, Dr. Piotrovsky has taken part in archeological excavations in the Caucasus, Central Asia and Yemen.
 He has authored more than 200 scholarly works, and is a member of the Russian Academy of Sciences and the Russian Academy of Arts.

 Mr. Iljine studied mathematics at the Sorbonne and specialized in Public Relations.
-As general manager for the world for Lufthansa Airlines, he also elaborated and implemented sponsorship programs in culture, especially in the arts.
 He acted as Solomon R. Guggenheim Foundation representative for corporate development, sponsorship, and PR in Europe and the Near East.
 Iljine played a key role in creating and implementing such museum projects as Guggenheim Bilbao, Deutsche Guggenheim Berlin with Deutsche Bank, Guggenheim-Hermitage in Las Vegas, and in the development of Guggenheim Abu Dhabi.
 He curated architectural competitions for designing museum in Lithuania and Mexico, and organized several major Russian exhibitions at the Guggenheim snf three contemporary Russian art shows in Miami.
 He worked jointly with the French architect Jean Nouvel on the design of the Museum of Modern Art in Baku.
-He acted as Vice-President for International Development at GCAM (Global Cultural Asset Management Group), involving issues related to museum construction, collection building, management programming, and art investment.
+He acted as Vice-President for International Development at GCAM, involving issues related to museum construction, collection building, management programming, and art investment.
 He acts as Consultant on international cooperation and contemporary culture in Russia to several European cultural institutions.
 He took an active part in the organization of numerous exhibitions of Russian art worldwide.
 Iljine forced the Ministry of Culture of France to hand over 6 works by the Russian artist Pavel Filonov, stolen in the late 1970s from the State Russian Museum in Leningrad and illegally taken out of the country.
 For three consecutive years he organized the annual exhibition of Russian contemporary art at Miami Basel Art.
 Author, editor and co-publisher of several works, he was awarded the Order of Friendship, signed by President Vladimir Putin.
 He is also the founding member of the Board of Trustees of Kandinsky Prize, and member of the Paris Society of Emperor Alexander III for developing cultural and political ties between Russia and France.

 Karen Sanig is a Partner and Head of Art Law at Mishcon de Reya solicitors, London.
 She founded Art Law at the firm in 1995.
 Karen is a leading individual in the sphere of Art and Cultural property Law and a pioneer in art law.
 Karen represents a vast array of interesting clients including artists, collectors, museums, galleries, governments, and dealers.
 She advises on a wide range of art-related legal issues, from dispute to art ownership and authenticity, restitution of cultural heritage property, the setting up of art investment vehicles, or the sale and purchase of artworks.
 Her vast experience of the eccentricities of the art market has provided her with a unique viewpoint from which to advise on the due diligence required in art transactions.
 Karen lectures frequently on art law related topics and is often quoted in the media.
 She is honorary legal counsel for the London Jewish Museum of Art; she sits on the advisory panel for the London Business School Annual Art Investment Conference and is a guest lecturer on the Christie’s Art Business Course.